-SproutVideo, a live and on-demand video hosting platform, lets you specify the domains where people can play and embed your website’s code.
+SproutVideo, a live and on-demand video hosting platform, lets you specify the domains where people can play your internal videos and embed your website’s code.

 You can include your website as a starting point.
 Then, add the domain names for industry allies, websites where you often guest post, and sites you use to store content—like Notion.

 2. Specify the emails that can access your video